 - the cancellation or discontinuance of coverage is effective retroactively to the extent it is attributable to a failure to timely pay required premiums or contributions towards the cost of coverage.

 A11.
 Yes.
-Student health insurance plans must provide coverage, and not impose any cost sharing, for “recommended preventive services” (e.g., vaccines).
-Note that the final regulations provide that “student administrative health fees” (see Q/A 7), are not “cost sharing” for ACA purposes.
-In addition, the preamble to the final regulations clarifies that issuers can arrange for a student health center to serve as an in-network provider for preventive care services offered students and can designate providers at such student centers to serve as primary care providers if there is sufficient capacity.
-This requirement is effective for policies renewing on or after September 23, 2010.
-Additional preventive care guidelines are effective for policies renewing on or after August 1, 2012 requiring coverage of preventive care specific to women, including well-women visits, STD counseling, testing for HIV, and contraception (see Q/A 12).
+Student health insurance plans must provide coverage, and not impose any cost sharing, for "recommended preventive services" (e.g., vaccines).
+Note that the final regulations provided that "student administrative health fees" (see Q/A 7), are not "cost sharing" for ACA purposes.
+In addition, the preamble to the final regulations clarified that issuers can arrange for a student health center to serve as an in-network provider for preventive care services offered to students and can designate providers at such student centers to serve as primary care providers if there is sufficient capacity.
+This requirement became effective for policies renewing on or after September 23, 2010.
+Additional preventive care guidelines became effective for policies renewing on or after August 1, 2012 requiring coverage of preventive care specific to women, including well-women visits, STD counseling, testing for HIV, and contraception (see Q/A 12).

 A12.
 Yes.
-Effective for policy years beginning on or after August 1, 2012, student health insurance plans must provide (without cost sharing) access to all FDA-approved contraceptive methods, sterilization procedures, patient education and counseling for women with “reproductive capacity” as prescribed by a provider.
+Effective for policy years that began on or after August 1, 2012, student health insurance plans must provide (without cost sharing) access to all FDA-approved contraceptive methods, sterilization procedures, patient education and counseling for women with "reproductive capacity" as prescribed by a provider.